Wednesday, April 15, 2026

 - 1/4 cup Shrimp paste (if you don't have that, use more Fish Sauce)

-- 3/4 cup Corn Syrup (or Rice Syrup, thats what I used)
+- 3/4 cup Corn Syrup (or Rice Syrup, that's what I used)

 This is how you do it:

-Cut the Nappa Cabbage in half then half the halfs to get quarters.
+Cut the Napa Cabbage in half then half the halfs to get quarters.
 In an angle, cut out the stem.
 Now its up to you to leave them like this or you cut them into 1 inch slices like I did.
 If you cut them diagonally, they get a bit of a nicer shape.
 Layer the Cabbage in a very big Container and cover them with some of the 1/2 cup salt.
 Then add more cabbage and more salt until you have no more cabbage.
 Last layer is the salt.
-Now stir over the cabbage 6 cups of Ice cold water, put a plate on it and put something heavy on the plate to push everything down.
+Now add 6 cups of Ice cold water, put a plate on it and put something heavy on the plate to push everything down.
 Leave it for 1 1/2 - 2 hrs, stirring it every 30 min..

 In the meantime, you can Juliette (cutting in strips) the Daikon, green Onion and Carrot.
 Put aside.